-Nigerian Superstar D'banj Says It’s on All of Us to End Extreme Poverty
+Nigerian Musician D'banj Says It’s on All of Us to End Poverty

 D’banj is using his music to contribute towards ending poverty.